 First, of course, you should look at Transcribe!'s "System Info" on the Help menu, to see what version of QuickTime you have.
 Make sure you have the latest which is 7.7.9, see here.

 Probably the simplest solution is to update to Transcribe!
-8.6 on Windows 10, however I quite understand that many people are perfectly happy with Windows 7 and don't want to do that.
+8.6 or later on Windows 10, however I quite understand that many people are perfectly happy with Windows 7 and don't want to do that.

 Otherwise there are two solutions, one is to use the regular (not HD) version of the video, the other is to convert the format as already mentioned.
 To help you decide, here are some test files.
 These are all versions of the YouTube video www.youtube.com/watch?v=FO7V9vNTiyE, downloaded using YouTubeInMP4, either regular mp4 or HD (YouTubeInMP4 offers you the choice).